The Mindapples Campaign

 - The resulting mindapples suggestions inspire others to take care of their minds, and can also help decision-makers support people better too.

 Our message is simple but extremely important.
 We really need to take better care of our minds, individually and collectively.
 Mental health issues

 cost the UK £105bn a year

-and cause untold damage to individuals and their families, yet we have no official public mental health campaign.
+and cause huge damage to people and their families, and yet we have no official public mental health campaign in the UK.
+Mindapples aims to change all that.
 To hear more about the rationale behind our campaign, listen to this interview with our founder Andy Gibson for World Mental Health Day in October 2012:

 to promote mental wellbeing and get everyone sharing the 5-a-day for their minds.
-For an idea of what we do, here's an old video of one of our first events in Brixton Market, 2010:
+Here's a video of one of our first ever public events, in Brixton Market in 2010: